IST-Portfolios/por2folios/README.md

 ### README.MD
 - In Development Environment Setup section
-  - Add Github sync steps
+  - Add Database sync steps
 - In Server Setup section
-  - Add Github sync steps
+  - Add Database sync steps
   - Add creation of webhook to auto pull content from github when new content is pushed to the main branch steps

 [Chocolatey]: <https://chocolatey.org/>